ivikash/TabGenius/README.md

 ## Usage

-1. Click on the Tab Sorter icon in your Chrome toolbar
+1. Click on the Tab Genius icon in your Chrome toolbar
 2. Choose from the available options:
    - **Sort by Title**: Sorts all tabs alphabetically by title
    - **Sort by URL**: Sorts all tabs alphabetically by URL
    - **Organize by Content**: Groups tabs based on their content using AI
+   - **Ungroup All**: Removes all tab groupings
    - **Undo**: Restores tabs to their previous arrangement

 ### Using Ollama